Are People with the Same Family Name Related?

 Surnames in families change more frequently than most people realize.
 Two people can share a surname and have no biological relationship to each other.
 Common surnames, such as Smith and Jones, can have multiple independent founders.
 As well, adoptions, misspellings, name changes (sometimes used to hide a criminal or immigration past) and non-paternities (the husband is not the biological father of the child) all serve to confuse the picture.

-In Britain, surnames have been in existence for only about 700 years, which represents about 20 generations of males, who are the ones that typically carry the surname forward to future generations.
+In Britain, surnames have been in existence for only about 700 years.
+This represents about 25 generations of males, who are the ones that typically carry the surname forward to future generations.
 So what is the probability that two people having the same surname also share a common ancestor?
 It turns out that for British men with the same surname, there is a 24% probability of having a recent common ancestor.

 One interesting outcome of the King study is that it validates genetic testing of people with the same surname to determine if they are related.
 There is, however, one major caveat.
 Private genetic testing can help determine if two people with the same surname are related, but most of these tests would require many more markers than are currently used to determine the specific link between two people.